jeargle/mazebrown/README.md

 ```

 This will start a server exposing that directory on port 8000.
 You can then access the program by pointing your web browser to the URL `http://localhost:8000`.

+The maze files are simply 31-line, 31-column text files where 0s represent spaces and 1s represent walls.
+Currently, the maze file is hard coded at line 132 of mazebrown.js.
+The default is maze1.txt, but maze2.txt and maze3.txt are also present in the top-level directory.
+You can create your own maze files, too.